microsoft/WebTemplateStudio/docs/deployment.md

 ## Azure App Service

 One way to deploy is using Azure App Service.
 This service will allow you to deploy and scale web, mobile and API apps.
-The Azure Functions generated in Web Template Studio are also deployed to Azure App Service.

 ## Getting Started with Deployment

-### VS Code Extension Method
+### VS Code Extension Method (Recommended)

 The Azure App Service extension provides an easy way to manage and deploy you web application.
-To learn how to deploy using their VS Code extension, see [Azure App Service Extension](https://github.com/Microsoft/vscode-azureappservice)
+To learn how to deploy using their VS Code extension, see [Azure App Service Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice)

 ### Local Git Deployment Method